-\\Prerequisite: Acceptable ACCUPLACER score or Elementary Algebra or Mathematical Reasoning.
+^{}Prerequisite: Acceptable ACCUPLACER score or Basic Writing.
+Prerequisite: Acceptable ACCUPLACER score or Elementary Algebra or Mathematical Reasoning.
+All Technical Courses for the MLT program must be completed with a C or greater.

 Prerequisite: Acceptable ACCUPLACER Reading score greater than 255.